himmAllRight/himmAllRight-source/content/post/setup-optifine-minecraft-flatpak.md

 image   = "img/posts/setup-optifine-minecraft-flatpak/obx-pier-post.jpeg"
 caption = "Kitty Hawk, NC"
-tags    = ["linux", "flatpak", "fedora",] draft   = "True"
+tags    = ["linux", "flatpak", "fedora",] draft   = "False"
 Comments = "True"
 +++

-Over last few months, I picked up Minecraft (Java) on my desktop again.
-After [upgrading my graphics card](/post/rx580-upgrade), I wanted to start using shaders.
-However, unlike when I was in college, these days I can install and play minecraft as a [flatpak](http://flatpak.org).
-While using the flatpak makes installing minecraft convenient, it also complicates installing a mod like Optifine.
-So here's how to do it.
+Over the past few months, I started to play Minecraft (Java) on my desktop again.
+After [upgrading my graphics card](/post/rx580-upgrade), I wanted to install some shaders.
+However, unlike when I was in college, I now install and play minecraft using [flatpak](http://flatpak.org).
+While flatpak makes installing minecraft convenient, it also complicates enabling mods like Optifine.
+So...  here's how it's done :) .

 <!--more-->

-*Note: Beforea we start, I have only done this on Fedora Linux.
+*Note: Before we start, I have only done this on Fedora Linux.
 It is possible that paths and locations may differ on other distros*.

-### Install Minecraft Flatpak
+### Install the Minecraft Flatpak

 <center>
 <a href="/img/posts/setup-optifine-minecraft-flatpak/flathub_page.png">